PegasusWang/booknotes/docs/golang/concurrency-in-go/concurrency_in_go.md

 - When and where it occured(stack track, UTC time, machine)
 - A friendly usre-facing message
 - How the user can get more information(track id)

+### Timeouts and Cancellation

+what the reasons we might want our concurrent processes to support timeouts?

+- System saturation(饱和)
+- Stale data
+- Attempting to prevent deadlocks

+There are a number of reasons why a concurrent process might be canceld:

+- Timeouts, a timeout is an implicit cancellation
+- User intervention(干预)
+- Parent cancellation
+- Replicated requests